mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 ---
 ````

-Now we can deploy the manifest.
+Now you can deploy the manifest.

 ````
 $ kubectl apply -f ${CLUSTER_NAME}.yaml